CAS-CLab/OISR-PyTorch/README.md

 ![](./img/B100.png)

 You can download some results from [here](https://1drv.ms/u/s!Av1MQK8mV3J8gng54ftWgdCT1i7C).
 This link contains RK3-x3/x4 Urban100 and B100 results.
 You can easily generate result images with `test.sh` scripts.

+### Q&A :
+1. The improvement of OISR is limited, compared with NTIRE2018 top rankers.

+We admit that the ODE-inspired network design remains experimental, so far it just gives us a different point of view to understand SR problems.
+It could be a new direction and deserves more attentions of the community (e.g., [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) in [NeurIPS2018](https://neurips.cc/Conferences/2018/Awards) is encouraging).

+2. More diverse comparative experiments should be involved, since there are many numerical ODE methods.

+Due to the limited computing resources, we only evaluate a few network structures at the present time. **It is possible that there exists another better architecture, or, more likely, many attempts may not even converge**.
+Note that we only focus on the **order** of numerical ODE methods intuitively.
+It is only one of the central concepts in numerical analysis (also includes convergence and stability).
+To the best of our knowledge, there is no correspondence **strictly** between numerical ODEs and deep neural networks in numerical analysis.
+Utlizing convergence, consistency and order, and stability and stiffness may further explain the emprical success of  the existing methods.

 ### References :
 ```